-The high malic acid in Sauvignon Blanc cuts through the mouth-coating fat of the cheese and leaves the palate refreshed.
+The high malic acid in Sauvignon Blanc cuts through the cheese’s mouth-coating fat and leaves the palate refreshed.
 The best version might be Sancerre with the aged local Chavignol.
 However, most Sauvies from New Zealand, South Africa or Chile will also work well.
 High acidity is the order of the day here.
 If your white wine tastes too acidic, then cut it back with some soft cheese!

 Chablis and Chaource

-Chablis and Chaource are another local produce matching.
+Chablis and Chaource are other local produce matching.
 Chaorce comes from the Champagne region, not far from Chablis in northern Burgundy.
 Produced since the middle ages, it was probably first made by the Monks of nearby Pontigny Abbey and has enjoyed protected status since 1970.
-Formed in small, tall cylinders from unpasteurized Cows milk it features a white Penicillin bloomy rind.
-Sold at two weeks old, it deepens to an ivory colour with age and can taste of mushrooms, cream and hazelnut.
+Formed in small, tall cylinders from unpasteurized Cows milk, it features a white Penicillin bloomy rind.
+Sold at two weeks old, it deepens to an ivory colour with age and can taste mushrooms, cream and hazelnut.
 Chablis’ rapier acidity and steely/gunflint character make a great match.

 For the same reason, Chaource is perfect with Champagne.
-With reds you can also get away with a light red or rosé as long as tannins are minimal – the local Rosé les Riceys, (a young light Pinot Noir) or Beaujolais are delicious.
+With reds, you can also get away with a light red or rosé as long as tannins are minimal – the local Rosé les Riceys (a young light Pinot Noir) or Beaujolais are delicious.